1) Don’t Go All in at Once

 No two shirt shops are identical.
 Your exact combination of shirts, printers, and even climate affect everything you print.
 Because of this, experimenting is key.
 We suggest performing wash tests on any garment that you bring into your setup.
 You should also keep notes on the ink and pretreatment settings that you used on your best prints.

 FIREBIRD has specific issues to look out for included in our other posts.
 Below is simply a bit of general DTG advice to help you get started with your testing.

 - If your shirt washes poorly, pay attention to how the image came off.
 Different problems cause different wash issues.
-We go into more details about this here.

 - Polyester needs special handling to work with DTG.
 This includes blends, sweatshirts, and any “neon” or “safety” colored shirts.